-Mission: The mission of the Jewish Democratic Council of America (JDCA) is to be the political home and voice of Jewish voters in support of Democrats who share our core values.
+Mission: The mission of the Jewish Democratic Council of America (JDCA) is to be the political home and voice of Jewish voters, advocating for policies, and supporting Democrats who share our core values.

 Vision: A just and equitable society, safe and secure Jewish communities, and strong and vibrant democracies in the United States, in Israel, and around the world.